MGTheTrain/e-commerce-service/README.md

   - [ ] Implement filtering and pagination for specific list calls in web backend
   - [ ] Increase and measure code coverage
   - [x] Enable uploading of product images
+  - [ ] Deployment of Auth0 resources using Terraform  required by web backend and web frontend

 **NOTE:** Also consider checking out the [entity relationship diagram](./docs/diagrams/entity-relationship-diagram.mmd)